Amtrak California Zephyr title card

 AMTRAK PAN ROASTED CHICKEN BREAST with beans and a roll

-Amtrak Pan Roasted Chicken Breast
+Amtrak Pan-Roasted Chicken Breast

 The California Zephyr offers traditional dining with chef-prepared meals and table service.